AztecProtocol/aztec-packages/docs/docs/developers/contracts/deploying.md

+---
+title: How to deploy a contract
+---

 # Deploying contracts

 Once you have [compiled](./compiling.md) your contracts you can proceed to deploying them using the aztec-cli or using aztec.js which is a Typescript client to interact with the sandbox.